AE-Hopscotch/ae-hopscotch.github.io/views/hopscotch-tools/api-docs/index.slate.md

 ### HTTP Request
 `GET /webplayer/:version`

->This will also get the latest 1.5.x player, even though a specific version is specified
+>This will also get the latest 1.5.x player, even though a minor version is specified

 !<div data-copy data-language="js"></div>
 ```js